Herro-Sama/Text-game/README.md

 "You have a vague feeling that a lot of time has passed."
 "The buildings all around you are on fire, one in particular stands out.
 Was that the acadmy home?"
 "You decide to"
-menu:
+menu Building:
-  "Enter the front door of the building.":
+  "Enter the front door of the building." if FDoor = false:
      "The door is blocked and cannot be moved."
+     $ FDoor = true
+     call Building
   "Try the back door.":
     "The door gives way after a firm shove."